gregplaysguitar/hashban.js/readme.markdown

   transition_in method?)
 - Remember page scroll position and return to it on back (?)
 - Figure out a way to have multiple Hashban instances handling their own transitions.
 Maybe needs some sort of global register?
+Maybe a separate object/function with definable rules for delegating transitions to different instances?